JennyonOort/JoblyticsDS/README.md

 ## 📖 App Description
 This app presents an interactive dashboard to explore data analyst job listings across Canada.
 Key features include:

-- **Salary Insights**: View average, minimum, and maximum salary data for data analyst positions by province and industry.
+- **Salary Insights**: View average, minimum, and maximum salary data for data analyst positions.
 - **Skill Trends**: Visualize the most in-demand skills for data analyst roles.
-- **Job Listings**: Explore a table of available job positions, with options to filter by province, industry, and employment type.
+- **Job Listings**: Explore a table of available job positions, with search options and sliders for filtering by salary range.

 You can filter data by **Province**, **Industry Type**, and **Work Type** to tailor the insights to your specific interests and goals.
 The dashboard offers interactive charts and detailed tables for a comprehensive analysis of the job market.